LumaLibre/web/README.md

 > Our website (still a WIP!).
 Hosted at [lumamc.net](https://lumamc.net).

-## This project and all of it's subprojects are licensed under CC BY-NC-ND 4.0
+## This project and all subprojects are licensed under CC BY-NC-ND 4.0